 So, to kick off with here’s my six top influencer habits we can all do right now………

 Know your industry by staying up-to-date with any news, blogs or articles in order to understand your market fully and know what is currently trending.

 You don’t have to spend hours reading in depth statistics, it can be as simple as scrolling through Instagram to see what trends you can spot.

-It is crucial to Keep a constant flow of content as it is beneficial to you, by keeping up to date with your super important engagement and knowledge of your industry, but it is also keeps your algorithms in a healthy position to stay present on your followers feeds.
+It is crucial to Keep a constant flow of content as it is beneficial to you, by keeping up to date with your super important engagement and knowledge of your industry.
+And, it is also keeps your algorithms in a healthy position to stay present on your followers feeds.